-- 32 The Cultural Resources Assessment conducted for the Chattanooga Courthouse Project (NSA 2023) - 33 recommends that selection of the TVA Site would have minimal to no effect on cultural resources.
-The - 34 TVA Site was subjected to archaeological mitigation prior to the construction of the GSA building and - 35 therefore has no remaining archaeological potential.
-The TVA building is not 50 years old and does not - 36 qualify for the NRHP under Criterion Consideration G, as it lacks any architectural detail of note, nor is - 37 associated with any significant historic event or individual other than in tangential ways.
-The Edney - Building, which is part of the TVA Site, is also recommended not eligible for the NRHP.
-The TVA Site is - 39 within the viewshed of the NRHP Market and Main Streets Historic District, Market Street Warehouse - 40 District, and Stone Fort Land Company District, but construction of the Courthouse would have no direct - 40 District, and Stone Port Land Company District, but construction of the Courthouse would have no direct - or indirect adverse effect on these districts.
-No further cultural resources study would be required if the - 42 TVA Site was selected for construction of the proposed Courthouse.
+The Cultural Resources Assessment conducted for the Chattanooga Courthouse Project (NSA 2023) recommends that selection of the TVA Site would have minimal to no effect on cultural resources.
+The TVA Site was subjected to archaeological mitigation prior to the construction of the TVA building and therefore has no remaining archaeological potential.
+The TVA building is not 50 years old and does not qualify for the NRHP under Criterion Consideration G, as it lacks any architectural detail of note, nor is associated with any significant historic event or individual other than in tangential ways.
+The Edney Building, which is part of the TVA Site, is also recommended not eligible for the NRHP.
+The TVA Site is within the viewshed of the NRHP Market and Main Streets Historic District, Market Street Warehouse District, and Stone Fort Land Company District, but construction of the Courthouse would have no direct or indirect adverse effect on these districts.
+No further cultural resources study would be required if the TVA Site was selected for construction of the proposed Courthouse.
+The SHPO concurred with these findings in a letter dated November 27, 2023 and stated the agency would have no objection to selection of the TVA Site for construction of the proposed Courthouse.
+A copy of this letter is included in Appendix B.

-- 44 Implementing the No Action Alternative would result in no significant cultural or historic resources - 45 impacts, Under the No Action Alternative, court operations would remain at the existing Courthouse.
+Implementing the No Action Alternative would result in no significant cultural or historic resources impacts.
+Under the No Action Alternative, court operations would remain at the existing Courthouse.
 No site acquisition would be necessary, and no ground-disturbing, demolition, or construction-related activities would occur.
 As a result, no significant cultural or historic resources impacts would be anticipated.